Pleckgate is in the top 18 per cent of schools nationally after the Progress 8 league tables were released.

 Head teacher Mr Cocker said: “The Progress 8 measure represents a substantial improvement for Pleckgate High School and places us in the top 18 per cent of schools nationally.

-“The per centage of students achieving the new more challenging benchmark of 5+ in English and maths also places us well above average and, with an impressive 28 students achieving Grade 9’s across English and maths, 2017 represents the best results ever for Pleckgate High School.
+“The per centage of pupils achieving the new more challenging benchmark of 5+ in English and maths also places us well above average and, with an impressive 28 pupils achieving Grade 9’s across English and maths, 2017 represents the best results ever for Pleckgate High School.

-“We are extremely proud of all our students and our fantastic and dedicated staff.”
+“We are extremely proud of all our pupils and our fantastic and dedicated staff.”